Great Offices of State

-The Great Offices of State are senior offices in the UK government.
-They are the Prime Minister, the Chancellor of the Exchequer, the Foreign Secretary and the Home Secretary, or the three offices excluding the prime minister.
+The Great Offices of State are senior political offices in important ministerial portfolios in the UK government.
+They are (in order of seniority) the Prime Minister, the Chancellor of the Exchequer, the Foreign Secretary, and the Home Secretary.

 History

+Roles and early history

 The Great Offices of State are derived from the most senior positions in the Royal Household – the Great Officers of State.
-These eventually became hereditary and honorary titles, while the substantive duties of the Officers passed to individuals who were appointed on behalf of the Crown.
-James Callaghan is the first and, to date, only person to have served in all four positions.
+These eventually became largely hereditary and mostly honorary titles, while the substantive duties of the respective Officers passed to leading, powerful, individual politicians, each of whom sat usually in the House of Commons, who were appointed by the monarch to their various ministries on the advice of the Prime Minister.